File Sharing

 The Difference Between Throughput and Time-to-Value

-- Editor uploads 50GB of footage (1 hour with fast service)
+1. Editor uploads large footage (about an hour with fast service)

-- Director downloads the file (45 minutes on their connection)
+3. Director downloads the file (nearly as long on their connection)

-- Editor uploads footage to Fast.io (1 hour)
+1. Editor uploads footage to Fast.io (about an hour)

 Choosing the Right Service for Your Workflow